 The ADA was amended in 2008 and became effective in 2009.
 The ADA Standards for Accessible Design of 2010 regulations became effective on March 15, 2011.
 The regulations directed that on March 15, 2012, the 2010 Standards shall be applied to all new construction and alterations.
 Between September 15, 2010, when the new regulations were enacted, and March 15, 2012, covered entities such as the City of Greenville may choose to comply with the 1991Design Standards, Uniform Federal Accessibility Standards or the 2010 Design Standards for new construction or alternations.
-If a structure was built or altered in compliance with the 1991 Design Standards until the subject elements were subjected to alteration.
+If a structure was built or altered in compliance with the 1991 Design Standards or Uniform Federal Accessibility Standards, the structure would not be required to come into compliance with the 2010 standards until the subject elements were subjected to alteration.
 The same "safe harbor" provision applies to "paths of travel."